100 Self-Care Ideas That Are Completely Free

 Self-Care Ideas For Future You

 - Change the sheets on your bed.
-Clean sheets and clean pyjamas can't help but make you smile when you get into bed tonight (or in five minutes!).
+Clean sheets and clean pyjamas can't help but make you smile when you get into bed later tonight (or this afternoon!).

 - Go to bed early.
 You deserve it.
 (Here are more reasons and tips for going to bed a little earlier.)